samantha202/FoodSpeed/README.md

 ## Features

--creation of a user account
+- creation of a user account

--connection
+- connection

--search for a restaurant with its postal address
+- search for a restaurant with its postal address

 - Address autocompletion

--geocoding
+- geocoding

--reservation of a table
+- reservation of a table

 - menu selection

--payment stripe
+- payment stripe

 - PDF invoice